 There is no one-size-fits-all answer to the ideal packaging material.
 It depends on your product's characteristics and your sustainability goals.
 For instance, glass may be ideal for premium skincare products, while biodegradable plastics may work best for eco-conscious brands.

-For brands focusing on sustainability, materials like recycled plastic, biodegradable packaging8, or aluminum can be ideal.
+For brands focusing on sustainability, materials like recycled plastic, biodegradable packaging, or aluminum can be ideal.
 However, premium brands may prefer glass for its luxurious feel and excellent preservation qualities.

 How to Make High-Quality Packaging?